 They carried all they could bear, and then some, including a silent awe for the terrible power of the things they carried… They carried diseases, among them malaria and dysentery.
 They carried lice and ringworm and leeches and paddy algae and various rots and molds.
 They carried the land itself—Vietnam, the place, the soil —a powdery orange-red dust that covered their boots and fatigues and faces.
 They carried the sky.
 The whole atmosphere, they carried it, the humidity, the monsoons, the stink of fungus and decay, all of it, they carried gravity.

-This week, dear writers, borrow O’Brien’s title (“The Things They Carried”) and write your own piece—your own list—of items carried by a particular group: fans at a sports match, a faction from history, your own clique of friends, crowds at an inauguration….
-Be sure to draw on both the physical and figurative “weight” carried by the individuals who compose the group you choose.
+Your turn, dear writers.
+Borrow O’Brien’s title (“The Things They Carried”) and write your own piece—your own list—of items carried by a particular group: a faction from history, fans at a sports match, your family or pandemic "pod", your ancestors…

-For inspiration, check out member Grace Ow's take on the prompt.
+For inspiration, check out Community Ambassador NS Kumar's take on the prompt